terminalcommandnewsletter/everything-chatgpt/README.md

 I was asking ChatGPT to render images from Unsplash (using a URL and Markdown) based on my queries.
 Then, the image from the URL appeared for a split second before disappearing.
 I'm assuming that this is because of the Markdown renderer assuming that as Markdown until the code block was closed.

 ![A GIF showing ChatGPT typing out a code block with Markdown for rendering an image and it rendering an image for a split second before swapping back to the code block](./images/Markdown-in-code-block-rendered.gif)

+## Minified client-side JS
+> This category requires more contribution.
+[Contribute! (if you can)](./CONTRIBUTING.md)

+What about the scripts that are loaded on the client?
+Those are compiled using webpack.
+You can find attempts at unminifying those (and making more sense out of it) in the [client-side-js folder](./client-side-js/).

 ## Conclusion
 This is it.
 For now.
 As I see more details of ChatGPT, I'll add those in.